 - Lighter Version: Skip the sauce (if you must), brush buns with butter or oil, and sprinkle with sesame or everything bagel seasoning.

-I’ve been eating low-carb lately, and these make a great keto-friendly option with just a few tweaks.
-Cut the onion down to ¼ cup, skip the Worcestershire sauce, and use sugar-free ketchup to keep things on track—don’t worry, they still taste amazing!
+I’ve made these low-carb for some friends with just a few tweaks.
+Cut the onion down to ¼ cup, skip the Worcestershire sauce, and use sugar-free ketchup to keep things on track.
+Don’t worry, they still taste amazing!
 Swap in grated or home-sliced cheese, and pick up some keto slider buns (Aldi has some great ones).
 Just like that, you’ve got a low-carb version of a favorite!

 How to Make Bacon Cheeseburger Sliders